dgerabagi/aiascent-dev/prompt.md

 *   **Data Curation Environment (DCE):** A VS Code extension designed to streamline the workflow of AI-assisted development.
 It provides tools for selecting context, managing parallel AI responses, and iterating on projects in a structured, auditable manner.
 *   **Data Labeling:** A specific type of annotation that focuses on classifying data by assigning predefined tags or categories to data points.
 It primarily answers the question "What is this?" (e.g., this image contains a "cat").
 *   **DCIA (Data Curator / Intelligence Analyst):** The peak archetype of the V2V pathway.
 A professional who combines the data-centric skills of a curator with the critical thinking and synthesis skills of an intelligence analyst.
+*   **Debugging (V2V Context):** The process of orchestrating the feedback loop between a human, an AI, and a computer system.
+The human's role is to execute the AI's code, capture any system-generated errors, and feed those errors back to the AI as context for the next corrective iteration.
 *   **Deliberate Practice:** A highly structured form of practice aimed at improving performance.
 It involves setting specific goals, maintaining intense focus, receiving immediate feedback, and constant refinement.
 *   **Diffing:** The process of comparing two versions of a file or text to see the exact differences (additions, deletions, modifications).
 A "diff viewer" is the tool used to visualize these changes, and it is a primary tool for the critical analysis of AI-generated code.